- Save With Our Treatments

 London is one of the world’s great international cities, attracting people and products from across the globe.
 Unfortunately, this has also turned London into an international city for an increasing population of exotic ants.

-Some aren’t much more hassle to exterminate and prevent than the common black garden ant, while others are the most difficult challenge that a pest controller will ever face.
+Some aren’t much more hassle to exterminate and prevent than the common black garden ant, while others are the most difficult challenge that a technician will ever face.

 Here are a few of the exotic ants making a name for themselves in London’s homes and businesses.